 - Emphasize Accomplishment over Physical Attributes.

 Whether you're thinking of yourself, interacting with your children, or dealing with others, emphasizing accomplishments is much more helpful than focusing on physical attributes.
-Too often, people put their attention on "being pretty" when speaking to and about girls and too little attention to their capabilities.
+Too often, people turn their attention to "being pretty" when speaking to and about girls.
+Very often, too little attention is paid to their capabilities.
 The same is true of adult women.
-Focusing on a male's physical strength can be just as harmful, especially if the male isn't as physically strong as the culture expects him to be.
+Focusing on a male's physical strength can be just as harmful, especially if the male isn't as physically strong as society expects him to be.

 The idea that you should choose a specific color simply because it is the right color for a person of your biological sex is counterintuitive.
 In fact, the colors for boys and girls have changed over the years based on nothing more than the whims of the fashion industry.
 If you're a male and want to wear a pink shirt, do it unapologetically.
 If you're a woman and prefer to decorate your home in brown corduroy, do what appeals to you.

-There was a time when all women were expected to learn skills like sewing, cooking, and childcare first and foremost.
-Even today, women are often denigrated if they try to learn skills like auto mechanics or electronic repair.
-On the other hand, a man who spends his free time sewing may be considered less than a man.
-Whatever skills you want to gain, find someone to learn from them, and get to work.
-You might find that it's harder than you thought, or you might just find your new vocation.
+There was a time when all women were expected to learn skills like sewing, cooking, and childcare.
+Even today, women are often denigrated if they try to learn skills like automotive or electronic repair.
+On the other hand, a man who spends his free time sewing may be considered effeminate.
+Whatever skills you want to gain, find the right teacher or class, and get to work.
+You might find that it's harder than you thought.
+On the other hand, you might just find your new vocation.

-There's been a lot of talks lately about getting young women more into the STEM subjects of science, technology, engineering, and math.
-The numbers still don't add up.
-There are still many more young men studying and excelling in STEM courses than young women.
+There's been a lot of discussion lately about getting young women more involved in STEM subjects (science, technology, engineering, and math).
+For more men than women study STEM subjects in school and pursue STEM jobs after graduation.
 Why?
 Chances are it has nothing to do with the biological capabilities of the students and everything to do with cultural norms for gender.

 - Expect Men and Women to Share Fairly In Household Chores.

 Every couple must make decisions about who will do the household chores, especially those that no one enjoys doing.
-It's unfair to suggest that women should do all the cooking and cleaning if that's something they don't enjoy doing.
+It's unfair to suggest that women should do all the cooking and cleaning if that's something they don't like.
 It's also unfair to expect that men should do all the yard work if they'd rather contribute in some other way.
-So, who does the chores that no one wants to do?
+So, who should do the chores that no one wants to do?
 Decide fairly so that both men and women take part of the burden.